How to ensure compliance with ‘Central Electronic Data Retrieval System’ (CEDRS)?

 Separate testing and production environments have been made available by the CSSF, these are distinguished by specific RSA keys and passphrases provided to you.

 The data shared with the Regulator daily should be structured in a JSON format.
 Around fifty fields are required – from IBAN number, account holder’s name, surname, date of birth, nationality, ID document type and number, validity information …, to additional information for legal entities.
 All data should respect the format defined by the CSSF per datafield, which ranged from free text to standardised ISO formats (such as ISO 3166-1 for country codes).
 To limit errors or incorrect data structure, the CSSF has provided Banks a JSON validator which is recommended to use prior to the first exchange.
-Furthermore, the information shared with the CSSF shall be encoded in UTF8 format.

 For testing purpose, the file shared with the Regulator should be anonymised by the professional.